flaf/shinken-packages/README.rst

 - and that's all!

 The default configuration of this package is dummy.
-The whole shinken configuration must be create by the administrator after installation.
+The whole shinken configuration must be created by the administrator after installation.

 Warning